Thomas–Fermi model: Kinetic energy

 This result shows that the total kinetic energy of the electrons can be expressed in terms of only the spatially varying electron density $n(\mathbf{r}),$ according to the Thomas–Fermi model.
-As such, they were able to calculate the energy of an atom using this expression for the kinetic energy combined with the classical expressions for the nuclear-electron and electron-electron interactions (which can both also be represented in terms of the electron density).
+As such, they were able to calculate the energy of an atom using this expression for the kinetic energy combined with the classical expressions for the nuclear–electron and electron–electron Coulomb interactions (which can both also be represented in terms of the electron density).